Pinelands Protection Act: Background

 On November 25, 1967, the New Yorker published the first part of a two-part series about the Pine Barrens by John McPhee.
 He described viewing a wilderness from a fire tower, extending for hundreds of square miles, as far as the eye could see.
 The Pine Barrens seemed to McPhee to be the last vestige of wilderness in what he believed would become an unbroken city from Boston to Richmond.
 New Jersey at the time had nearly 1,000 residents per square mile, and parts of northern New Jersey had 40,000 people per square mile.
 The Pine Barrens had 15 people per square mile.
 He concluded his second article with the hope that the land would become a national reserve, but with the fear that the forest was slowly headed for extinction.

-John McPhee's brother had been a classmate of Governor Byrne's at both Princeton and Harvard Law School.
-According to an account by Byrne, McPhee had a major impact on him:

-I also think that if there’s one person without whom there wouldn’t be a Pinelands Act it would have to be John McPhee.
-I got to know John because his brother was in my class in both college and law school.
-And I started reading his stuff.
-When I got to be Governor, John and I were part of a tennis group that played on the next court from Scott McVay’s court in Princeton.
-When we finished playing tennis, we would discuss whatever topics seemed appropriate.
-I read his book.
-Certainly, if I had not read The Pine Barrens by John McPhee, I would not have had the kind of interest in the Pinelands that I developed…

-In his 1977 campaign for re-election, Governor Byrne argued for strong controls over development (against the advice of Democrats in the region).
+In his 1977 campaign for re-election, Governor Byrne argued for strong controls over development.
 On May 28, 1977, he established the "Pinelands Review Committee" to determine the boundaries of the Pinelands and to develop a plan to preserve it.
-After winning the election, he pushed for legislation to protect the Pinelands and was able to remind legislators that he carried their districts with the promise to control development.